Chimpagne/PRD/template/6-non_functional_requirements.md

 *What kind of traffic patterns do you expect to see?*

+We expect people will join the app for a particular promotion (e.g. skip the line to buy Balelec tickets), and a good fraction will churn if they don't use it in the couple of weeks afterwards.

 *Are there known periods of bursty traffic that the MVP must be designed to support?*

+In the "promotion brings in a bunch of people" scenario, the bursty traffic is very much predictable.
+Thus, using the flexibility of modern cloud infrastructure, Chimpagne should be able to support the spike in traffic.